chiragsakhuja/lc3tools/docs/TEST.md

 ```

 A test case could be written using the I/O API, detailed in the [API
-document](API.md).
+document](API.md#automated-input).

 ```
 bool success = true;
+bool check;

 success &= sim.runUntilInputRequested();
-tester.checkMatch(tester.getOutput(), "Enter a character (q to exit): ");
+check = tester.checkMatch(tester.getOutput(), "Enter a character (q to exit): ");
+tester.verify("Is Prompt Correct?", check, total_points / 4);

 tester.clearOutput();
 tester.setInputString("a");
 success &= sim.runUntilInputRequested();
-tester.checkContain(tester.getOutput(), "aaaaa");
+check = tester.checkContain(tester.getOutput(), "aaaaa");
+tester.verify("Is 'a' Correct?", check, total_points / 4);

 tester.clearOutput();
 tester.setInputString("b");
 success &= sim.runUntilInputRequested();
-tester.checkContain(tester.getOutput(), "bbbbb");
+check = tester.checkContain(tester.getOutput(), "bbbbb");
+tester.verify("Is 'b' Correct?", check, total_points / 4);

 tester.setInputString("q");
 success &= sim.runUntilHalt();
-tester.verify("Correct execution", success && ! sim.didExceedInstLimit(), total_points);
+tester.verify("Correct execution?", success && ! sim.didExceedInstLimit(), total_points / 4);
 ```

-The first two lines verify that the prompt is correct, before sending any input.
+The first set of lines verify that the prompt is correct before sending any
-`runUntilInputRequested` allows the entire prompt to print and then pauses
+input.  `runUntilInputRequested` allows the entire prompt to print and then
-simulation as soon as any input is requested.
-Thus, the only output that has
+pauses simulation as soon as any input is requested.
+Thus, the only output that
-been generated so far will be the prompt.
+has been generated so far will be the prompt.

 The next set of lines clears the output buffer, which erases the prompt and any
 other output the simulation has created thus far.
 Then the input can be set.